ctx-core/rmemo/README.md

 # rmemo (Reactive Memo)

 rmemo is a tiny no-fluff reactive state management library.
 The primitive is a reactive memo.
-A reactive signal is a reactive memo that has a public setter property. rmemo includes memosig, lock_memosig, & a rich api for your reactive state management needs.
+A reactive signal is a reactive memo that has a public `.set` function. rmemo includes `memosig`, `lock_memosig`, & a rich api for your reactive state management needs.
 Features include:

 * `memo_`
 * `signal_`